SUPCE - September 27, 2025

 - Honorees will be chosen by an awards selection committee who may be comprised of members from the Teacher Preparation Faculty, Community Members and former student(s).

-- Recipients will receive their award and recognition at the SUPCE conference November 9, 2024 at TAMU-CC.
+- Recipients will receive their award and recognition at the SUPCE conference.
 Attendance is not mandatory for award selection.

 SUPCE 2024 seeks to provide a space to help improve experiences, outcomes, and equitable opportunities for all students.
 Our engagement within our field as educators ties us together and positions us in a way which allows us to transform education on a continuum basis.
 As educators, we play a critical role in realizing individuals’ dreams and responding to the needs of all students and peoples.
 We hope that SUPCE serves as a reminder to all of the need to participate in an active engagement of ideas, research, and courageous conversations to exercise the rights we have been provided by the freedoms of our country.